AIStorageDepot

 POST /api/items/{id}/shareCreate (or revoke) a public share link.

-POST /api/items/import · POST /api/items/import/githubImport files/.zip, or a public GitHub repo.
+POST /api/items/import · POST /api/items/import/githubImport files/.zip, or a GitHub repo (add token for a private one — used for that request only, never stored).

 GET /api/trash · POST /api/trash/{id}List the Trash; restore an item.